sededu/rivers2stratigraphy/README.md

 On Ubuntu this is done with `sudo apt install python3-tk`.
 <!-- Windows and Mac distributions should come with `python3-tk` installed. -->

-Install the module by opening a terminal and typing the following command.
+1. Install the module by opening a terminal and typing the following command.
 ```
 conda install -c amoodie rivers2stratigraphy
 ```
 If asked to proceed, type `Y` and press enter to continue installation.

-This process may take a few minutes as the necessary source code is downloaded.
+1. This process may take a few minutes as the necessary source code is downloaded.
 If the installation succeeds, proceed below to the "Run the module" section.

 __Note on permissions:__ you may need to use `sudo` on OSX and Linux.

-See below instructions for downloading the source code if you wish to be able to modify the source code for development.

-Please [open an issue](https://github.com/amoodie/rivers2stratigraphy/issues) if you encounter any additional error messages!
-Please include 1) operating system, 2) installation method, and 3) copy-paste the error.
+#### Advanced user installations
 To install with `pip` from Pypi use (not recommended for entry-level users):
 ```
 pip3 install rivers2stratigraphy
 ```

+See below instructions for downloading the source code if you wish to be able to modify the source code for development or for exploration.

 ### Run the module

-Now, open a Python shell by typing `python3` at the terminal (or command prompt) prompt.
+1. Open a Python shell by typing `python` (or `python3`) at the terminal (OSX and Linux users) or at the Conda or Command Prompt (Windows users).
+1.
+Be

 Finally, run the module from the Python shell with:
 ```